Rev. Hilda R. Davis, PhD, LPC

 Davis has taught at both Vanderbilt Divinity School and Tennessee State University.
 Her collaboration on research projects at both Meharry Medical College and the Cancer Center at Vanderbilt University Medical Center focused on the disparities in breast cancer mortality rates for African American women, cancer and spirituality, and faith and chronic illness.
 As a former Chaplain at Vanderbilt Cancer Clinic and Metro General Hospital, Dr. Davis combined the theory from her research with practical life skills and brought healing to people who needed a caring presence.

 Davis received her doctorate in Religion and Psychology from Vanderbilt University.
 She has both undergraduate and master’s work in Psychology and is a Licensed Professional Counselor in the State of Tennessee.
 She is an ordained Deacon and licensed as a local pastor in the United Methodist Church where she continues to work through developing classes and retreats in health and spirituality.
-She has a daughter, Erin A. Grimes, who makes her proud.
-Erin works in hospitality, currently in Sales at the Four Seasons Hotel.
+She has a daughter, Erin A. Grimes, who makes her proud and a three-year-old granddaughter, Ryan Lilliana.